-Swagbucks provides instructions for you to default to its search engine on Google Chrome, Mozilla Firefox and Microsoft Internet Explorer.
+Swagbucks provides instructions for you to default to its search engine on Google Chrome, Mozilla Firefox and Microsoft Edge browsers.

 Once you do this, you won’t even need to log into the Swagbucks website to earn rewards points.
 You’ll just need to conduct a search from one of these web browsers.

 According to the Swagbucks website, you can earn 200 SB by using its search engine daily for one week.
 This amount of rewards points is worth roughly $2 once converted.